Marine Superintendent- Tankers

 • Bachelor's degree or 10 years of Industry Experience that includes High Voltage or HV Propulsion

-• Active minimum grade USCG issued 1 A/E MMC with STCW endorsement with recent sailing experience as 1A/E
+• Active minimum grade USCG issued 2 A/E's MMC with STCW endorsement and at least 5 years sailing experience

 • Experience in education, state, or large city system